AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The users are not able to identify the landmark and region using the shortcut keys ('D', 'R') (CQ-4312118).

-* Publishing the images from Experience Manager Assets does not publish them in DMSS7 (CQ-4334072).
+* Publishing the images from [!DNL Experience Manager Assets] does not publish them in [!DNL DMSS7] (CQ-4334072).

 * When editing a saved spin set, the stored XSS payload is executed and an exceptionable dialog box appears (CQ-4333404).

-* In Experience Manager as a Cloud Service, the users are not able to see the OOTB (Out of the box) metadata properties for a .mov asset (CQ-4332546).
+* In [!DNL Experience Manager] as a [!DNL Cloud Service], the users are not able to see the OOTB (Out of the box) metadata properties for a .mov asset (CQ-4332546).

 * If a shoppable video hyperlink (linked-URL) contains special characters, the target URL gets encoded by the viewer and results as an incorrect product page (CQ-4331639).

 * In a video profile page, the toolbar options disappear if the user selects a video profile immediately on page load (CQ-4308521).

-* When uploading assets in Experience Manager 6.5.6.0 DMS7, the asset processing fails intermittently with the following error (CQ-4333489):
+* When uploading assets in [!DNL Experience Manager] version 6.5.6.0 [!DNL DMS7], the asset processing fails intermittently with the following error (CQ-4333489):

   ```TXT
   com.adobe.granite.workflow.WorkflowException: --Dynamic Media asset upload failed.
 Please contact your system administrator.--